 Wolves are considered the main predator of mountain caribou, although cougar predation is also significant in some herds.
-Moose populations that have expanded their range into mountain caribou habitats have enabled wolf populations to increase and to also prey on mountain caribou.
+Moose populations that have expanded their range into mountain caribou habitats have enabled wolf populations to increase in these areas, increasing the risk of predation by wolves on caribou.
 In an effort to lower predation losses on caribou, pilot projects to reduce both moose (the primary food supply of wolves) and wolves have been implemented in some of the mountain caribou recovery areas.
 The ministry is requesting the help of the hunting and trapping community with caribou recovery efforts.
-Any management unit with No Bag Limit (NBL) for wolves indicates that the area is within the range of mountain caribou.
-If you harvest a wolf within this range please phone the nearest regional Ministry of Environment office and report the date, location, and sex of the harvested animal.
+Mountain Caribou range is within MU's 3-40 to 3-46, 4-4 to 4-8, 4-17, 4-20, 4-27 to 4-32, 4-37 to 4-40, 5-15, 5-16, 7-3 to 7-7, 7-16 to 7-18 and 7-23.
+If you harvest a wolf within the range of Mountain Caribou please phone the nearest regional Ministry of Forests, Lands and Natural Resource Operations office and report the date, location, and sex of the harvested animal.
 Reporting of harvested wolves will help to determine pack numbers, location, movements, and provide valuable information to enable a better understanding of this predator-prey relationship.